pbaker2018/TakeawayChallengeOOP/README.md

 In addition, an SMS should be sent to the customer, using the Twilio API, after the order has been placed, to advise on delivery time.

-## Goals
-This is a weekend challenge given by Maker's Academy, at the end of week 2.
-The aim is to help us to:
-- TDD anything
-- Learn how to do anything

 ## How to use it
 Firstly, you will need to instantiate an instance of the Takeaway Class: